STAT545-UBC-hw-2018-19/hw09-chenchenguo/lettercount.md

 ---
-title: "Information on words which start and end with same word"
+title: "Information on words which start and end with same letter"
 author: "Chenchen Guo"
 date: "11-26-2018"
 output: